Robert2547/Summarizer/README.md

 ## Development

 1. Make changes to the extension code.
+   1a.
+In extension folder, run `npm run build` to build the extension.
-2. Reload the extension in Chrome by navigating to `chrome://extensions/` and clicking the reload button.
+2. Reload the extension in Chrome by navigating to `chrome://extensions/` and clicking the reload button
 3. Restart the server to apply changes.
+(Optional, if you made changes to the server code)

 ## API Endpoints